10 Top-Rated Tourist Attractions in Kansas City, Kansas

 Address: 400 Speedway Boulevard, Kansas City, Kansas

 If you plan a visit during a scheduled performing arts or reenactment event, you can enjoy the outdoor encampment theater on the site where Lewis and Clark camped for three days.
-Unique features of the theater are the 500 limestone seats.
+Unique features of the theater are its 500 limestone seats.
+The park also offers great views of downtown Kansas City, an especially popular sight at night.

 Address: 1 River City Drive, Kansas City, Kansas